-N1 - If the State requires a non-public Institution located within the State to accept State entity oversight for purposes of interstate activity under SARA, does the State also have authority over that college's in-state activities?
+N1 - If the state requires a non-public institution located within the state to accept state entity oversight for purposes of interstate activity under SARA, does the state also have authority over that college's in-state activities?

-No. Such oversight only applies to SARA-related matters, and SARA only applies to interstate Distance Education activity by Institutions that choose to participate and are approved to do so by their Home State.
-Participation in SARA by any Institution is voluntary.
+No. Such oversight only applies to SARA-related matters, and SARA only applies to interstate distance education activity by institutions that choose to participate and are approved to do so by their home state.
+Participation in SARA by any institution is voluntary.

 q.
-A State, at its discretion, may approve an Institution to participate in SARA on Provisional Status (See Subsections 3.2 and 3.3 below).
+States shall have a process for considering applications for provisional status.
+A state, at its discretion, may approve an institution to participate in SARA on provisional status (See Subsections 3.2 and 3.3 below).